 Talent placing the tube on a rotator/shaker.

-Then, add DDAO (D-D-A-O)- Galactoside stock solution at 1:500 concentration to the sample [1-TXT].
-Pipette to mix and place on a rotator/shaker for 60 minutes protecting from direct light [2].
+Then, add DDAO (D-D-A-O)- Galactoside stock solution at 10 micrograms per milliliter to the sample, without washing [1-TXT].
+Pipette to mix and place on a rotator/shaker for 60 minutes protected from direct light [2].
 Authors: How would you like to pronounce DDAOG?
 Is it D-D-A-O-Galactoside or D-D-A-O-G?
 Please confirm "D-D-A-O-G"

-Talent DDAOG solution to the sample.
+Talent adding DDAOG solution to the sample.
 TXT: See text for concentrations of all solutions

 Talent pipetting the mixture and shot of covered tube placed on a rotator/shaker. *Note: tubes won't be covered but will be in an incubator protected from direct light.